Best Toaster of 2020

 Ten out of the 11 models we tested included a bagel mode.
 The only dissenter was Darth Vader.
 Bagel toasting quality is very similar to bread toasting quality, with the big exception that you only want to toast the cut side of the bagel and not the outside.
 We looked for evenly toasted cut sides with consistency between slices and between cycles.
 We also looked for the outsides of the bagel to be warmed but not toasted.
 And of course, we considered that unique bagel mixture of crunchiness and chewiness.

-The low scorers in this metric were the Oster Jelly Bean and the Breville Die-Cast.
-The Jelly Bean toasted somewhat evenly, but even its bagel mode left the backside of the bagel quite crunchy instead of the gooey goodness we were striving for.
-The Breville maintained gooey backsides, but the cut sides were charred on the bottom yet somewhat underdone at the top.
+The low scorer in this metric was the Breville Die-Cast.
+It maintained gooey backsides, but the cut sides were charred on the bottom yet somewhat underdone at the top.
 These performances earned both these models a 5 out of 10 in this metric.

 Darth Vader received a 1 in our bagels toasting test.
-Not only does it not have a bagel function, its slots are too skinny to even fit a sliced bagel.
-One testers swears he heard Darth mutter, "Rebel scum," when he tried to put a bagel in.
+Not only does it not have a bagel function, but its slots are also too skinny to even fit a sliced bagel.
+One tester swears he heard Darth mutter, "Rebel scum," when he tried to put a bagel in.

 Frozen Food/Defrosting Quality

-The top scorers in this category where the Editors' Choice Award-winning Smeg 2-Slice and the Best Buy Award-winning Oster Jelly Bean, with both models earning an 8 out of 10.
-These models utilize variable defrost cycles that slowly thaw and then toast, producing golden waffles with minimal scorching and handling frozen bread with ease.
+The top scorer in this category was the Smeg 2-Slice.
+This model utilizes variable defrost cycles that slowly thaw and then toast, producing golden waffles with minimal scorching and handling frozen bread with ease.

 The BLACK+DECKER TR3500SD wasn't too far behind, earning a 7 out of 10.
-It had a little trouble with frozen toaster pastries, leaving some burned spots.
-It was near perfect with frozen waffles, however, leaving just a bit of browning on the ridges.
+It had a little trouble with frozen pastries, leaving some burned spots.
+It produced almost perfect frozen waffles but was hindered by a small amount of browning on the ridges.

 The Breville-DieCast earned a slightly above average 6 out of 10 in our frozen food tests.
 It generally deals well with frozen bread, pastries, and waffles, but always leaves some noticeable scorch marks.